 - The strategy guidelines for choosing and placing investments, particularly nonspecified investments. - The principles to be used to determine the maximum periods for which funds can be committed. - Specified investments that the Authority will use.
-These are high security (i.e., high credit rating, although this is defined by the Authority, and no guidelines are given), and high liquidity investments in sterling and with a maturity of no more than a year.

-Non-specified investments, clarifying the greater risk implications, identifying the general types of investment that may be used and a limit to the overall amount of various categories that can be held at any time.
+These are high security and high liquidity investments in sterling and with a maturity of no more than a year. - Non-specified investments, clarifying the greater risk implications, identifying the general types of investment that may be used and a limit to the overall amount of various categories that can be held at any time.